zhaoshihao1/zhaoshihao1.github.io/pages/about.md

 permalink: /about/
 ---

-I'm Shihao Zhao, a graduated student in computing engineering.
+I'm Shihao Zhao, a software developer.

-Currenly living in Hamilton, Ontario, Canada.
+Currently living in Markham, Ontario, Canada.

 ## Contact(联系)